markround/tiller/README.md

 ## Template files

-These files under `/etc/tiller/templates` are simply the ERB templates for your configuration files, and are populated with values from the selected environment file.
+These files under `/etc/tiller/templates` are simply the ERB templates for your configuration files, and are populated with values from the selected environment configuration blocks (see below).
 When the environment configuration is parsed (see below), key:value pairs are made available to the template.

 Here's a practical example, again using MongoDB.
 Let's assume that you're setting up a "MongoDB" container for your platform to use, and you want to have it configured so it can run in 3 environments: